georchestra/georchestra/analytics/src/main/webapp/site/js/lib/external/ext/docs/guides/application_architecture/README.md

 We've created a very simple application that manages User data and sends any updates back to the server.
 We started out simple and gradually refactored our code to make it cleaner and more organized.
 At this point it's easy to add more functionality to our application without creating spaghetti code.
 The full source code for this application can be found in the Ext JS 4 SDK download, inside the examples/app/simple folder.

-In the next guide, we'll look at advanced Controller usage and patterns that can make your application code smaller and easier to maintain.